dustinpfister/blog_posts/_posts/js-javascript-closure.md

 console.log( movePoint(-5,5) ); // { x: 10, y: 10 }
 ```

 This will work find for just this simple little example, but there is all ready some draw backs to talk about.
 First off the x and y values are global values that might conflict with other code on the page.
 Another draw back that will drive some developers nuts is that I am making use of global variables inside the body of the move point function.
-However one thing that is also worth mentioning is that I am returning an object in the move point method, and the values of that object are new values that will not result in mutation of the source values.

 ### 1.2 - Using a Class